Grants and Contracts Administrator

 - Maintain financial records per the institutional documents retention guidelines.

-- Ensure process (SOP) is in place within the unit for proper handling of sponsor checks for deposit and recording in the appropriate fund codes.
-This must be handled in accordance with the institutions check handling process.
+- Ensure process (SOP) is in place within the unit for proper handling and tracking of Sponsor payments into the project cost object.
+This process must be handled in accordance with the institution’s current policy.

 - Interpret departmental policies and procedures, making decisions on specific operating problems and issuing instructions on behalf of unit.

-- Apply federal and university rules to management of effort allocation appropriately for individuals compensated whole or in part from federal awards.
+- Apply federal and university rules to appropriately manage effort for individuals compensated, in whole or in part, from sponsored awards

-- Submits reports to the Divisional Administrator/Business Manager when requested.
+- Submit reports to the Divisional Administrator/Business Manager when requested

 Job Code 2647 GRANTS AND CONTRACTS ADMINISTRATOR